ahmadabd/bing-wallpaper-ubuntu/README.md

 ## bing-wallpaper-ubuntu

-This script download bing wallpaper and set it as ubuntu Desktop background and stores all the pictures in a Pictures directory.
+This script download bing wallpaper and set it in ubuntu Desktop background and any gnome Desktop.
-This program is written by Ahmad Abdollahzade .
-Use it , make it better and share it.
+This program is written by Ahmad Abdollahzade.
+Enjoy it :)

 it download http://www.bing.com/ wallpaper and set it as ubuntu Desktop background.